-From eggshell art, carvings, paintings, and statues, to clothes, watches, belts, jewelry and silk products, shopping in Vietnam is a great experience for many visitors and expats.
+From eggshell art, carvings, paintings, and statues to clothes, watches, belts, jewellery and silk products, shopping in Vietnam is a great experience for many visitors and expats.
 There are many new shopping malls in Ho Chi Minh city.
 Markets in Ho Chi Minh are also highly recommended as they offer a true shopping experience that visitors won’t forget.
 One of the largest markets is Ben Thanh Market where expatriates can obtain early morning’s fresh produce to late night’s night market.
 You can shop for local produce, apparels, and souvenirs until midnight.

 Safety in Vietnam

 According to travel information of Government of Canada, though there’s no nationwide advisory in effect for Vietnam.
 Visitors and expats should exercise a high degree of caution due to increasing petty crime targeting foreigners, especially in larger cities.
 Make sure to use authorized taxi companies when leaving the airports in Vietnam.
 Always keep your personal belongings and passports and other travel documents in a secure place at all times.
 The roads are quite hectic in Vietnam so you should also exercise caution when driving or walking the streets.